cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 To match a function call with function declaration, the number and types (input, output or input/output) of function call arguments must match the number and types of function parameters.
 Optional and vararg arguments are taken into account when evaluating the match.

-When two or more function declarations could be matched by the same function call, the functions conflicts with each other.
+When two or more function declarations could be matched by the same function call, the functions conflict with each other.
 Declaring conflicting functions results in an error.
-A function with output parameters takes variable number of arguments and therefore may conflict with a function having a different number of parameters:
+A function with output parameters takes a variable number of arguments and therefore may conflict with a function having a different number of parameters:

 * `void foo(a, b)`: takes two arguments.
 * `void foo(x, y, out z)`: conflict - may also take two arguments when `z` is omitted.

 * `void bar(x)`: `x` is an input parameter
 * `void bar(out y)`: `y` is an output parameter, therefore the function is different from `bar(x)`.
-* `void bar(in out z)`: `z` is an input/output parameter, therefore the function clashes with both `bar(x)` and `bar(out y)`.
+* `void bar(in out z)`: `z` is an input/output parameter, therefore, the function clashes with both `bar(x)` and `bar(out y)`.

 A vararg function doesn't conflict with a non-vararg function.
 When a function call matches both a vararg function and a non-vararg function, the non-vararg function will be called.
-It is therefore possible to declare functions handling specific number of arguments, plus a vararg function handling the generic case.
-The non-vararg functions handling specific number of arguments will be used when possible.
+It is therefore possible to declare functions handling a specific number of arguments, plus a vararg function handling the generic case.
+The non-vararg functions handling a specific number of arguments will be used when possible.

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.

-A user defined function may have the same name as a Mindustry Logic function.
-User defined functions override Mindustry Logic functions of the same name.
-When a function call matches the user defined function, the user defined function will be called instead of Mindustry Logic function:
+A user-defined function may have the same name as a Mindustry Logic function.
+User-defined functions override Mindustry Logic functions of the same name.
+When a function call matches the user-defined function, the user-defined function will be called instead of Mindustry Logic function:

 ```Mindcode
 inline def ulocate(ore, oreType)